dem42/drone-follower/writeup.md

 However, in general the network could be used to follow any object as long as we could collect enough images of it and train the network with these images.
 So the network is very general, but needs a lot of data to achieve good accuracy.

 The performance of my network I think can still be improved.
 I stopped adding layers after reaching a very good accuracy and also because adding more layers slowed down the network.
-I also didn't experiment too much with the kernel size, but in the paper from Long et all [^1] their kernel sizes are much larger in the initial layers, so perhaps this could improve the network performance.
+I also didn't experiment too much with the kernel size, but in the paper from Long et al [^1] their kernel sizes are much larger in the initial layers, so perhaps this could improve the network performance.

 ### Bibliography
 [^1]: Jonathan Long, Evan Shelhamer, Trevor Darrell, "Fully Convolutional Networks for Semantic Segmentation"